Hot Tapping: Zero Down Time Modification & Remedial Work with Pressure Vessels

 8 Here to Stay

 It is with the advent of such efficient and effective methods, safely enacted, that modern industry continues to thrive.
 This technique, almost a century old, is more relevant to energy systems at the present day than ever before.
-As the technologies used in these procedures becomes increasingly advanced, and techniques further refined, the degree of safety and reliable execution rises.
-The inevitable result is that the use of hot tapping and line stopping is growing across every sector it is applicable to.
+As the technologies used in these procedures become increasingly advanced, and techniques further refined, the degree of safety and reliable execution rises.
+The inevitable result is that the use of hot tapping and line stopping is growing across every sector it applies to.

 9 Hot tapping: Further Reading